Boreal owl: Breeding

-Food and feeding
+Food and feeding behaviour

 This small owl eats mainly voles and other mammals (such as mice, chipmunks, other squirrels, gophers, moles, shrews and bats), but also birds as well as small amphibians, insects (such as beetles) and other invertebrates.
 In North America, they have been observed preying on southern red-backed voles, western heather voles, jumping mice, northern pocket gophers and northern flying squirrels.
-Birds preyed upon include dark-eyed juncos, American robins and common redpolls.
+Birds preyed upon include dark-eyed juncos, American robins and redpolls.
 It is largely nocturnal, though in the northernmost parts of its range, it has to hunt during daylight because of the very short nights in summer.
+This species is a sit-and-wait predator meaning it does not pursue animals within 10 meters of its hunting perch.
+Their extreme asymmetrical skulls leads to sound localization in both horizontal and vertical directions and allow them to capture preys under snow and dense vegetation.